djalbat/reaction-hooks/README.md

   ...
 }
 ```
 These will eventually be picked up by the topmost component in its aforementioned `childContextSet()` lifecycle method.
-Indeed we can see which methods of the component's children it ends up assigning to itself by looking at some of its other methods:
+Indeed we can see which methods of the component's descendants it ends up assigning to itself by looking at some of its other methods:

 ```
 close() {